About CMHA

 Vice Chair, Governance, Mary Gardiner

-Vice Chair, Social Advocacy, Tom Olson
+Vice Chair, Social Advocacy, Meagan Parisian (interim)

-Director of Governance, Julia Harvie-Shemko
+Director of Governance, Danielle Bustamante

 Sannie McCrady